The Changing Landscape of Consumer Privacy in Cybersecurity Law

 Opportunities in the Cybersecurity Legal Field

-EJD Law and Technology track graduates of Concord Law School at Kaplan University may work in compliance, policy development, and breach response.
+EJD Law and Technology track graduates of Concord Law School at Purdue University Global may work in compliance, policy development, and breach response.
 Juris Doctor students who become licensed attorneys† will have additional opportunities with privacy litigation, breach of contract, and cyber insurance disputes.
 Graduates already in the IT security field may enhance their responsibilities with their advanced knowledge of the law and legal research.
 These are just a few examples of opportunities in the cybersecurity legal field.

 Cybersecurity is a rapidly growing field, and with it there is a need for legal professionals who are conversant with technology.
 If you want to practice law in California, consider a Juris Doctor degree.
 If you want to acquire legal skills, but not necessarily practice law, consider an EJD degree.

 Shaun G. Jamison is Associate Dean of Faculty at Concord Law School at Purdue University Global.
 He teaches Cyberlaw, Legal Research, and the Future of Law Practice and provides commentary to the media on emerging issues such as ransomware and social media.